 Purpose: Jumbo is designed to be less expensive storage for those who needs large amounts of local storage (such as research groups that generate large datasets).
 The system is less redundant than ThayerFS

 Pricing: For researchers, Jumbo is available at the subsidized price of $0.25 per gigabyte, sold in 100 gigabyte increments.
 Storage purchase is for three years and includes snapshots and backups.

 Security: Access is restricted by your Dartmouth NetID and access groups.
 Jumbo is suitable for storing data categorized as Level 0, 1, or 2.

-Purpose: Kite is Thayer's instance of G Suite for Education.
-It enables the storage of unlimited data and is well suited for real-time collaboration.
+Purpose: Dartmouth accounts have access to G Suite for Education.
+It enables the storage of unlimited data and is well-suited for real-time collaboration.

 Pricing: As of 2014 Google offers unlimited data at no cost.
 Note that Google could change this policy at any time.